jh2srv/cdc_pdm_mic/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Contact
-For any inquiries or suggestions, feel free to reach out to [your-email@example.com].
+For any inquiries or suggestions, feel free to reach out via [GitHub](https://github.com/jh2srv).